NCAR/geocat-applications/README.md

 in NCL in Python, including any algorithmic differences, guidance regarding replication under different conditions or circumstances, and any other relevant comparisons between the NCL and Python functionality

+This is part of the GeoCAT's commitment to NCL and NSF NCAR's [Pivot to Python Initiative](https://www.ncl.ucar.edu/Document/Pivot_to_Python/)

 These pages assume that the user has a working knowledge of NCL and are looking for transitional resources for specific functions.
 They also are not intended to be a comprehensive explanation of the Python recommendations, but rather a guide for users who are already familiar with the NCL